thomas-zahner/website/content/projects.md

 ## [Link management tool - LMT](https://gitlab.com/lmt7360522/lmt)

 A tool to identify broken URLs.
+Written in TypeScript using [Deno](https://deno.com).
 With the use of the [Wayback Machine](https://web.archive.org/) LMT can repair broken links by replacing them with links to website snapshots of the past.
 This project was part of our Bachelor thesis.

 ## [Rooty](https://gitlab.com/thomas-zahner/rooty)